feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

 and extract a date feature - *year* - and time feature - *hour* - from two variables that contain both date and time information.

-Let's go ahead and create a toy dataset.
+Let's go ahead and create a toy dataset with 3 datetime variables.

 .. code:: python